MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ## Tailoring Microsoft Search to your organization

-As an administrator you can create and amazing Microsoft Search experience for your users.
+As an administrator you can create an amazing Microsoft Search experience for your users.

 **Show useful content** – Answers provide fast, authoritative results to search queries based on keywords.
 [Make content easy to find](make-content-easy-to-find.md).

-**Add external content** - Microsoft Graph Connectors allow you to bring external content into the index.
-Use connectors to enrich the search experience with data and files from outside of the Microsoft 365.
+**Add external content** – Microsoft Graph Connectors allow you to bring external content into the index.
+Use connectors to enrich the search experience with data and files from outside of Microsoft 365.
 [Overview of Microsoft Graph connectors](connectors-overview.md)

-**Customize the user experience** - You can customize the user experience through the use of verticals and other configurations.
+**Customize the user experience** – You can customize the user experience through the use of verticals and other configurations.
 [Customize the Microsoft Search page](customize-search-page.md)

 ## What content is searched?